Textile-Like Texture on a French Looped Ribbon Clip-Brooch in 18K Yellow Gold and Diamonds.

 Mid-Century Gemstone 18K Yellow Gold Bombe 'Sputnik' Ring, c. late 1950s.

 Photo Courtesy of Lang Antiques.

 Growing alongside the traditional jewelry design houses there was a modernist movement of Mid-Century American Studio Jewelers in the United States that took their inspiration from pre-war Europe.
 Salvador Dali, Georges Braque, Pablo Picasso and Jean Cocteau were among the artists who inspired American Studio Jewelers to create "Jewelry as Art" or "Wearable Art.
 Drawing their inspiration from the philosophies of Bauhaus, Dadaism, Surrealism, Isomorphism and Cubism, the modernist's work was characterized by abstract and non-objective form.
 Creations by Mid-Century American Studio Jewelers were often one of a kind and totally hand fabricated.

 Society in the post-war 50s enjoyed an unparalleled amount of luxury and comfort.
-This was the antithesis of the the 1940s, and the stability provided by this new-found economic security was evident in all aspects of fashion, culture and rituals of daily life.
+This was the antithesis of the 1940s, and the stability provided by this new-found economic security was evident in all aspects of fashion, culture, and the rituals of daily life.
 As the decade rolled on into the 1960s, society was greeted by a much more revolutionary age and the lifestyle and affluence of the 1950s was repeatedly called into question.
-There were demonstrations, anti-societal, anti-government and anti-affluence, in addition there was a defiant rejection of the more civilized 50's lifestyle.
+There were demonstrations- anti-societal, anti-government and anti-affluence; a defiant rejection of the more civilized 50's lifestyle.
 This renunciation of the establishment by the younger generation gave birth to dramatic changes in fashion, art, politics and every other aspect of our culture, precipitating an abrupt end to jewelry designs flaunting luxury and prosperity.